• Skip to primary navigation

 Instructions

-• Add water and let it simmer for 12-15 minutes (uncovered) until chicken is cooked and sauce has thickened.
+• Add water and simmer for 12-15 minutes (uncovered) until chicken is cooked and sauce has thickened.
+Remove off heat.

-• Optional: Garnish with green onions and sesame seeds.
-Serve with rice and veggies!
+• Garnish with green onions and sesame seeds and serve!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!